-In 1972, Congress outlawed discrimination by sex in many of the same ways which they outlawed racial discrimination in 1964.
-The law, Title IX of the Educational Amendments of 1972, applies to students attending schools that receive federal funds.
+Title IX of the Educational Amendments of 1972 applies to students attending schools that receive federal funds.
 Title IX forbids schools from treating students of one gender differently from the other.
-The rules that the government uses to enforce that law are a little more complicated than those forbidding racial discrimination.
 Under the rules, your school cannot:

-- 1. Provide separate classes or activities for male and female students. - 2.
-Deny a student the right to take a course because of his/her gender.
-(For example, not allowing females to enroll in shop classes.) - 3.
-Apply different rules about physical appearance to male and female students.
-(For example, require males to cut their hair shorter than females.) - 4.
-Make different disciplinary rules or enforce them differently on the basis of gender. - 5.
-Refuse to allow a female student to take part in a class or activity because she is pregnant, unless other students with temporary disabilities are so excluded.
-(The student may voluntarily join a special program of comparable quality to her regular classes.) - 6.
-Refuse to excuse any absence because of pregnancy or refuse to allow the student to return to the same grade level that she held when she left school.
+1. Provide separate classes or activities for male and female students.

+2. Deny a student the right to take a course because of his/her gender.
+(For example, not allowing females to enroll in shop classes.)

+3. Apply different rules about physical appearance to male and female students.
+(For example, require males to cut their hair shorter than females.)

+4. Make different disciplinary rules or enforce them differently based on gender.

+5. Refuse to allow a female student to take part in a class or activity because she is pregnant, unless other students with temporary disabilities are so excluded.
+(The student may voluntarily join a special program of comparable quality to her regular classes.)

+6. Refuse to excuse any absence because of pregnancy or refuse to allow the student to return to the same grade level that she held when she left school.